18 Fantastic Things to do in Ubud, Bali

 Raft Down the Ayung River

 Adventure lovers don’t have to go far for some adrenaline in Ubud.
-The Ayung River is a great place to go white water rafting for a few hours.
-I’ve been white water rafting five times and this was among one of the more challenging (but not scary like the Nile in Uganda) white water experiences I’ve enjoyed.
+The Ayung River is a great place to go whitewater rafting for a few hours.
+I’ve been white water rafting five times, which was among the more challenging (but not scary like the Nile in Uganda) white water experiences I’ve enjoyed.

-Our guide was knowledgeable and showed us cool waterfalls and hidden gems along the river.
-The best part about the experience is that it is very inexpensive compared to white water rafting ventures in the west.
+Our knowledgeable guide showed us cool waterfalls and hidden gems along the river.
+The best part about the experience is that it is very inexpensive compared to white water rafting ventures in the West.
 One can have a half-day of rafting with lunch included for around Rp 450,000.

 Take a Cooking Class